Joe Medicine Crow: World War II

 After spending the latter half of 1942 working in the naval ship yards in Bremerton, Washington, Medicine Crow joined the U.S. Army in 1943.
 He became a scout in the 103rd Infantry Division, and fought in World War II.
 Whenever he went into battle, he wore his war paint (two red stripes on his arms) beneath his uniform and a sacred yellow painted eagle feather, provided by a "sundance" medicine man, beneath his helmet.

-Medicine Crow completed all four tasks required to become a war chief: touching an enemy without killing him (counting coup), taking an enemy's weapon, leading a successful war party, and stealing an enemy's horse.
-He touched a living enemy soldier and disarmed him after turning a corner and finding himself face to face with a young German soldier.
+Medicine Crow completed all four tasks required to become a war chief: touching a living enemy without killing him (counting coup), taking an enemy's weapon, leading a successful war party, and stealing an enemy's horse.
+After turning a corner and finding himself face to face with a young German soldier, he touched the soldier and disarmed him.
 He also led a successful war party and stole fifty horses owned by the Waffen SS from a German camp, singing a traditional Crow honor song as he rode off.

 Medicine Crow is the last member of the Crow tribe to become a war chief.
 He was interviewed and appeared in the 2007 Ken Burns PBS series The War, describing his World War II service.
 Filmmaker Ken Burns said, "The story of Joseph Medicine Crow is something I've wanted to tell for 20 years."